Code-Institute-Submissions/overlay-test/README.md

 * There is high contrast throughout to make the site easy to use.
 * I have used a sans serif font for the body of the website to ensure readability for users who have visual stress or issues with reading serif fonts.
 * All headings are in desending order to make the page easier for a screen reader.
-T* he test it self is not very suitable for a screen reader, this is because the test is designed for users to asses their reading speed.
+* The test it self is not very suitable for a screen reader, this is because the test is designed for users to asses their reading speed.
 * With this release you have to click on the word in order to get your results.
 In future version it would be good to add the ability to use a key press as well for users unable to opperate a mouse.

 ###### Footer